 On May 22 that year, Zenas F. Wilber claimed (despite three affidavits to the contrary) that he’d been bribed by an attorney for Bell to award Bell the patent and had showed him Gray’s caveat - something denied by Bell.

-The debate still rages 140 years later.
+The debate still rages all these years later.
 In his 2008 book ‘The Telephone Gambit’, Seth Shulman claims Bell copied some of Gray’s invention, something disputed by Bell’s biographer and great-grandson Edwin Grosvenor.

 Alexander Bell (he added the Graham when he was 11) was born in Scotland on March 3, 1847.
 His mother was hearing-impaired and used a hearing tube, while his father was a speech teacher.
 The middle son of three, Bell started inventing at an early age, and one of his ambitions was to create a machine that could reproduce human speech.

 The family moved to Canada.
 In 1871, when his father Alexander Melville Bell was invited to introduce his Visible Speech system to a school in Boston (check it out in the video below), Bell junior went instead.
 In 1872 he opened a school for the deaf, teaching his father’s system.

 Bell continued with his experiments, funded by lawyer (and later father-in-law) Gardiner Hubbard and his partner Thomas Sanders, working with electrician Thomas Watson on the harmonic telegraph.

 Bell was awarded his patent on March 7, 1876 - US patent number 174,465.
 It was described as: “The method of, and apparatus for, transmitting vocal or other sounds telegraphically, as herein described, by causing electrical undulations, similar in form to the vibrations of the air accompanying the said vocal or other sounds, substantially as set forth.”